Effendir/shifumi/README.md

-A simple rock/paper/scissors game made for the Odin Project in js Console based for now but will implement some styling later
+A simple rock/paper/scissors game made for the Odin Project in HTML/CSS/JS with minimal styling